ISWARYA-hash8/Movies-API/README.md

 `SonarScanner`

-follow the steps given in the pdf
+follow the steps given in the pdf to download and excute sonar-scanner along with i have added all the steps required to integrate sonarqube.